-A second helping of The Bear is almost ready to be served.
-A new teaser trailer, which aired during the Oscars, revealed that the The Bear season 2 will premiere in June.
+A second helping of The Bear is almost ready to be served, and the first trailer just got plated.
+A new poster just gave us the specific date when The Bear season 2 premieres in June.

-The dark comedy, one of the best TV shows of 2022, got an early renewal less than a month after its June 23 premiere.
+The dark comedy, one of the best shows on Hulu, got an early renewal less than a month after its June 23 premiere.
 It came as no surprise, considering the show's critical acclaim.
 Star Jeremy Allen White recently took home a Golden Globe for Best Actor in a Comedy Series.

 The Bear follows an award-winning chef, Carmen "Carmy" Berzatto (White), as he returns to his hometown of Chicago to run the sandwich shop owned by his recently-deceased brother.
 He finds The Original Beef of Chicagoland a world away from fine dining, particularly in the resistance he faces from obstinate employees led by his brother's best friend Richie (Ebon Moss-Bachrach).